About Springboard to Learning

 With a combined history of over 100 years as Springboard to Learning and Young Audiences of St. Louis, Springboard to Learning has positively impacted millions of under-resourced students and teachers throughout St. Louis through creative programming and pedagogy, igniting a love of learning.
 Springboard to Learning was established in the St. Louis Public School District in 1965 by Elise Schweich to help students experience world-wide arts and cultures.
 After 41 years, Springboard to Learning expanded by merging with Young Audiences of St. Louis in 2006.

-During the 2016-2017 school year, we served 52,660 students in elementary, middle schools and community venues during 134,945 student contact hours.
-Over 150 distinct programs, taught by knowledgeable teaching artists and content specialists, are available throughout the St. Louis metropolitan area, the eastern half of Missouri, and the Metro East area of Illinois.
-In all, Springboard delivered 945 programs, in 5,365 program sessions, to students in 125 schools and 32 community venues.
+During the 2021-2022 school year, we served 25,758 students and teachers during 77,870 contact hours.
+Over 125 distinct programs, taught by knowledgeable teaching artists and content specialists, are available throughout the St. Louis metropolitan area, the eastern half of Missouri, and the Metro East area of Illinois.
+In all, Springboard delivered 733 programs in 3,879 program sessions, to students in 114 schools and community venues.
 Springboard has a strong commitment to serving children who might not otherwise have cultural enrichment opportunities.
-Overall, 69 percent of school children served by our programs are economically disadvantaged as defined by state guidelines.
+Overall, 88 percent of school children served by our programs are economically disadvantaged as defined by state guidelines.

 Springboard is a 501(c)(3) organization with a volunteer board of directors, full- and part-time office staff, and a roster of talented teaching artists.
 It is the St. Louis affiliate of Young Audiences Arts for Learning, a nationwide network committed to integrating the arts and culture into young people’s education.
-It is also the only affiliate of the Wolf Trap Institute for Early Learning Through the Arts in Missouri or Illinois.
-For more information, download our annual report.
+It is also the only affiliate of the Wolf Trap Institute for Early Learning Through the Arts in Missouri.
+For more information, download our 2021-2022 Annual Report.

-Springboard teaching artists are professional musicians, dancers, artists, writers and storytellers, as well as experts in science, literature, and history and culture of foreign lands.
+Springboard teaching artists are professional musicians, dancers, artists, writers and storytellers, as well as experts in science, literature, history and the cultures of foreign lands.

 Springboard also provides professional development opportunities that feature engaging activities designed for teachers to take back to the classroom.